How Can Personality Types Affect Your Finances?

 However, when Threes are aware of these limitations, they can be optimistic and resilient sources of inspiration for other people.

 It can be hard for Threes to understand their emotions, and they may look to others to understand themselves.

 Threes can be great budgeters.
 They can set budgeting or debt-payoff goals and then knock them out of the park.
 However, they also may overspend in their efforts to prove to others they’re successful.

-If you’re a Performer, be aware of your motivations behind your purchases.
+If you’re a Performer, be aware of the motivations behind your purchases.
 Are you buying that designer purse because you love the brand, or to show off your success?